 The other offer in this area of betting is at the other, more successful end of the spectrum.
 Again, this is a sliding bonus, but this time it gives your winnings a boost if you land all legs of the multiple or acca.
 You may get a boost of 25% or more on fully correct Heinz bets and Lucky 63s, with smaller bonuses on slips with fewer selections.

 If you regularly place this type of bet then doing so with bookies that offer these promotions is essential.
-Using the right bookie will limit your losses when things go badly and increase your profits when they go well.
-Over a long period this will make a substantial difference to your overall profits and it’s incredibly easy to apply this “strategy” so don’t miss out!
+Using the right bookie will limit your losses when things go badly and increase your returns when they go well.
+Over a long period this will make a substantial difference to your overall returns and it’s incredibly easy to apply this “strategy” so don’t miss out!

 The Psychology of Betting on Horses

 Psychology can play a major part in betting on any sport and in terms of coming up with a winning strategy, it may be easier to do so from a psychological perspective rather than a purely knowledge-based one.